Edgenesis/shifu/README.md

 ## Software-Defined World

-If every IoT device has a ***Shifu*** with it, we can leverage software to manage our surroundings, and make the whole world software defined.
-In a software-defined world, everything is intelligent, and the world around you will automatically change itself to serve your needs.
-After all, all the technology we built is designed to serve human beings.
+If every IoT device has a ***deviceShifu*** with it, we can leverage software to manage our surroundings, and make the whole world software defined.
+In a software-defined world, everything is intelligent, and the world around you will automatically change itself to serve your needs -- after all, all the technology we built is designed to serve human beings.

 # Community